"The Church must send or the Church will end." -- Mendell Taylor, church historian

 What Mendell Taylor said has been echoed by others:

-Mendell Taylor's powerful phrase, "The Church must send or the Church will end," should be a stirring reminder of the Church's divine mandate to engage in world missions.
-It reflects the essence of the Church's existence as a sending institution, called to reach the lost around the world.
-The principle of mission drift is a real danger for churches, and when they deviate from their mission, they risk becoming lifeless and ineffective.
-Therefore, churches must prioritize their missionary calling.
-Churches should actively participate as senders, supporting and commissioning missionaries to fulfill Christ's Great Commission.
+Mendell Taylor's powerful phrase, "The Church must send or the Church will end," is a stirring reminder of God's mandate for His Church to engage in world missions.
+At the core of the Church's essence is God's call to spread the Good News everywhere.
+Sadly, churches are not immune to the problem of mission drift that often affects organizations.
+When churches drift away from their central purpose, they will find themselves ineffective and lifeless.
+In short, churches must see themselves as senders, commissioning and supporting missionaries to obey Christ's Great Commission.

 -- Howard Culbertson,

-1Note: In addition to books dealing with evangelis and missions, Taylor also wrote two devotional books: Every Day With the Psalms and Every Day With Paul.
+1Note: In addition to books dealing with evangelism and missions, Taylor also wrote two devotional books: Every Day With the Psalms and Every Day With Paul.